- Data Producer

 The Warp 10™ platform provides base bricks to integrate it into your authentication system.
 Access control for updating and reading data is achieved through the use of cryptographic tokens.
 Access Control is a built-in security feature that cannot be deactivated in Warp 10™.

-Tokens are delivered with the command line tool Worf.
+Tokens are delivered with the TOKENGEN command.
 Roles (owner, producer and application) are used to define the right level of data access.

 Data is produced by a producer for an owner by an application.
 Owner and Producer are 128 bits UUIDs* HHHHHHHH-HHHH-HHHH-HHHH-HHHHHHHHHHHH.
 Application is a

 STRING.
 Data is consumed by an owner within an application.
 The consuming owner is sometimes identified as the "billed user".
 There are special labels in Geo Time Series™:

 The Producer/Owner/Application trio allows data sharing.
 A data owner can allow a third party to access its data.
 Such sharing is done via the creation of tokens with specific values.
 It's possible to track data consumption via Sensision metrics and issue billing.